Hawk Model Company: Product lines

 Many of these original Hawk kits have been reissued periodically using the original molds.
 They have been reboxed by Testor or its successors and continue to be available.

 Weird-ohs

-One of Hawk's best selling kit lines was the "Weird-ohs Car-icky-tures", dragster and hot rod caricatures (along with the related "Frantics", and "Silly Surfers" series), based on concepts and art created by their often-used freelance illustrator Bill Campbell.
-This model line serve as the inspiration for the 1999-2000 CGI cartoon series Weird-Oh's.
+One of Hawk's best selling kit lines was the "Weird-Ohs Car-icky-tures", dragster and hot rod caricatures (along with the related "Frantics", and "Silly Surfers" series), based on concepts and art created by their often-used freelance illustrator Bill Campbell.
+This model line serve as the inspiration for the 1999-2000 CGI cartoon series Weird-Ohs.